ReylordDev/threaded-knn/README.md

 * there are small number errors compared to examples
   * incorrect counting of correct class in low ks?
 * refactor classification
+* write header file to get direct access to methods for tests
+* calculate a test by hand and write the classes